Caeldeth/loures/Lore/Solanalein-Realto-I-Laiocht-Fior-Na-Speire.md

 _Blaise, Librarian of Loures looks up from a steaming mug of twiggy-smelling tea, and lowers his glasses skeptically.
 "May I.. help you?
 Oh!"
 He smiles at you and puts his reading down; a red leather cover inscribed with thick gold embossing.
 The words are in an unfamiliar language.
 He folds his hands.
 "An Aisling.
 Can I help you find something in particular to-day?
 A novel on the exploits of the Marauder perhaps?"
 As you respond, he raises his eyebrows, "Research, you say?" and smiles knowingly._

 _Blaise alights on surprisingly spry feet and leads you, enthusiastically, to the Maps section.
 "You're looking for astronomy charts?
 Indeed!
 I'm a map enthusiast myself."
 You notice several maps of the Wilds of Temuair, beautifully framed, hanging over his desk.
 He searches the shelves with his eyes.
 "We only just received this copy a few moons ago...
 A gift, from one of our many benefactors.
 It came out of his private collection."
 Blaise speaks with solemn importance.
 He takes a handbook with a torn and faded cover from a high shelf and hands it to you.
 The book has obviously been well-used, and well-loved.
 He lowers his voice and speaks meaningfully.
-"Its actually the only copy of Temuair's astronomical charts in existance.
+"Its actually the only copy of Temuair's astronomical charts in existence.
 I would have to request you remain in the Library to read it.
 Well, lets take it into the light!")_

 ## Using this Guide: A Preface
 By day, the Light of Danaan guides our working hours, helping us to see, to tell time by sundial, and encouraging plants and flowers to grow.
 In the evening, the darkening, purpling sky reveals stars.

 Aislings never stay in one place for very long.
 The night sky has traditionally been used as both a map and as a calendar.
 This guide will show how the constellations indicate accurately the season and time of the deoch.
-This guidebook is also a tool to tradesmen who rely on the consistancy of trade routes: During certain seasons, some roads become impassable or overgrown.
+This guidebook is also a tool to tradesmen who rely on the consistency of trade routes: During certain seasons, some roads become impassable or overgrown.

 To the casual astronomer, finding a constellation in the night sky can be an exciting event.
 For more dedicated observers, charting the movement of the stars throughout the seasons can be a fulfilling hobby.
 And still some of us, the travelers and tradesmen, depend on the night sky as a map to lead us home and clear of danger.
 As well as remaining a steadfast and accurate map, the stars tell the story of Temuair, long ago; our most beloved legends and histories.

 ## On the Seasons

 Temuair's natives keep track of hours and days through a system called the Theology of the Octave.
-A Temuairian season lasts approximately 1 1/2 to 2 doublemoons.
+A Temuairan season lasts approximately 1 1/2 to 2 doublemoons.
 There are four seasons to a deoch: Spring, Summer, Fall, Winter.
 Climate in Temuair is very mild, and the harshness of winter is seen mostly on mountaintops.
 In the valleys where Aislings live, the plants and animals are unaffected by the seasonal changes.
 The star pattern in the night sky shifts along with the seasons.

 ```
 Temuair time is 8 times faster than Real Life time.
-   8 Temuairian hours = 1 RL hour
+   8 Temuairan hours = 1 RL hour
-   8 Temuairian days = 1 RL day
+   8 Temuairan days = 1 RL day
-   24 Temuairian days = 3 RL days
+   24 Temuairan days = 3 RL days
    1 Moon = 3 RL days
    1 Doublemoon = 6 RL days (1 week)
    1 Season = Roughly 1 1/2 - 2 Real Life weeks